csaid/csaid.github.io/_posts/2015-09-17-presidential-debates.md

 I doubt any of this data is very predicitive of election outcomes, but it definitely seems to be related to current polling trends.
 Either way, it's pretty interesting to look at.
 I might make these plots for some of the other debates to see how these relationships change over time.

+**Update:** Coincidentally, the New York Times just released a [similar analysis with similar graphics](http://www.nytimes.com/interactive/2015/09/17/us/politics/gop-debate-trump-attacks-speaking-time.html).
+For the most part, their conclusions were similar to mine, although it looks like they counted more attacks on Donald Trump than I did.

 <style>

 .debate_link {